 CPLP's ability to comply with the covenants and restrictions contained in its credit facilities and any other debt instruments it may enter into in the future may be affected by events beyond its control, including prevailing economic, financial and industry conditions.
 If vessel valuations or market or other economic conditions deteriorate further, CPLP's ability to comply with these covenants may be impaired.
 If CPLP is in breach of any of the restrictions, covenants, ratios or tests in CPLP's credit facilities, especially if CPLP triggers a cross-default currently contained in its credit facilities or any interest rate swap agreements it has entered into pursuant to their terms, a significant portion of CPLP's obligations may become immediately due and payable, and its lenders' commitment to make further loans to it may terminate.
 CPLP may not be able to reach agreement with its lenders to amend the terms of the loan agreements or waive any breaches and it may not have, or be able to obtain, sufficient funds to make any accelerated payments.
-In addition, obligations under CPLP's credit facilities become unavailable as a result of a breach of CPLP's covenants or otherwise, it may not be able to execute its business strategy, which could have a material adverse effect on CPLP's business, results of operations and financial condition, including its ability to make cash distributions.
+In addition, obligations under CPLP's credit facilities are secured by its vessels, and if it is unable to repay debt under the credit facilities, the lenders could seek to foreclose on those assets.
+Furthermore, if funds under CPLP's credit facilities become unavailable as a result of a breach of CPLP's covenants or otherwise, it may not be able to execute its business strategy, which could have a material adverse effect on CPLP's business, results of operations and financial condition, including its ability to make cash distributions.